 The email arrived late on a Friday afternoon.
 Would we like to borrow a McLaren 720S for a week?
 I pondered the question for all of about 0.01 seconds.
 Sure, go on then…

 We first drove the 720S on road and track at last year’s launch, declaring it ‘the new supercar benchmark’.
-How would it fare as a daily-driver in the UK?
+How does it fare as a daily-driver?
 Here’s what we learned.

 It’s brutally, brilliantly fast

 The 720S is too fast for the road, no doubt.
 Opportunities to fully flex your right ankle are few and frustratingly far-between, especially in the south east of England.
-But then, very occasionally, the traffic clears, the planets align and oh my sweet Lord.
-The 720hp 4.0-litre V8 is a furious force of nature, seizing your senses and recalibrating reality.
+But then, very occasionally, the traffic clears, the planets align and oh my Lord.
+The 720hp 4.0-litre V8 is a furious force of nature that seizes hold of your senses.

 Car journalists often wax lyrical about naturally aspirated engines in sports cars.
 And yes, there is joy to be had in wringing every last rev from an NA motor.
 However, the tremendous mid-range wallop of the turbocharged McLaren is equally addictive – and easier to exploit in the real world.